 In the real Basement, players enter a dark room and are met with an artfully directed audio track of the cannibalistic serial killer who has trapped you, perfectly setting the mood for the experience that lies ahead; in the Key Quest ripoff, players enter the birthday party room and are met with an insultingly poor quality audio track, grossly overacted by a talentless voice actor trying desperately to sound like a cannibalistic serial killer who coincidentally has also trapped you and, for extra credit – surprise, likes fava beans.

 I’m sorry, but there’s just far too many coincidences here to be accidental.
 It’s clear that this is a blatant attempt at plagiarism which not only fails completely, not only adds nothing to the already terrible game play experience, but insults anyone who was lucky enough to play the real version of the game in LA.

 As a team we’ve played countless games.
-Key Quest is probably the only one that will ever be so bad that we literally walked out mid-way through without any interest in even attempting to finish the game – and as such, it’s probably also the only one we will ever refuse to even award a single Key.
+Key Quest is probably one of the only rooms that will ever be so bad that we literally walked out mid-way through without any interest in even attempting to finish the game – and as such, we refuse to even award it a single Key.

 I cannot even imagine having this game as a first impression.
 Without a doubt, it would be a player’s first and last game – ever.

 Needless to say we didn’t stop to take a group photo on our brisk walk back to the parking lot.
 I feel like this image of Comic Book Guy is just as fitting.